 The study also showed that supplementing with vitamin B12 prior to becoming pregnant significantly reduced the risk of having a baby with an NTD.
 They recommend that women of childbearing age take steps such as supplementing with B12 vitamin and eating foods that are rich in B12, such as fish, eggs, and fortified cereals.

-6. Prenatal Supplements Can Help Prevent NTDs
+Prenatal Supplements Can Help Prevent NTDs

 Prenatal supplements have been designed to offer a wide range of the vitamins and nutrients that any woman may need in the run up to pregnancy. contains both folic acid and vitamin B12.
-This supplement is designed to be taken before you get pregnant and contains the exact amount of folic acid the the UK department of health recommends at pre-conception stage (400mcg).
+This supplement is designed to be taken before you get pregnant and contains the exact amount of folic acid the UK department of health recommends at pre-conception stage (400mcg).

-Supplements such as Pregnacare Conception re designed to provide advanced nutritional support for women who are actively trying to get pregnant.
+Supplements such as Pregnacare Conception are designed to provide advanced nutritional support for women who are actively trying to get pregnant.
 They also included vitamin D and zinc, both of which have been proven by research to help support normal reproduction and fertility.

-7. Can You Get the Folic Acid You Need Through Food?
+Can You Get the Folic Acid You Need Through Food?

 There are many natural sources of folic acid and some women may be tempted to try and make sure they eat well to take on board lots of folic acid through food.
 Certainly, wholemeal bread, leafy green vegetables, cereals, tinned salmon and Brussels sprouts all contain high levels of folic acid.
 However, eating enough of these foods to get the right amount of folic acid is difficult.

 In some countries, bread and flour are artificially fortified with folic acid.
-However this does not happen in the Uk ,which is why it is important that you take a folic acid supplement if you are actively trying to get pregnant.
+However this does not happen in the UK, which is why it is important that you take a folic acid supplement if you are actively trying to get pregnant.

-8. Optimise Folic Acid From All Sources
+Optimise Folic Acid From All Sources

 Taking a folic acid supplement provides the crucial 400 mcg needed daily when trying to conceive.
 However, you should also aim to get folate from natural food sources through a balanced, nutritious diet.